L'amore è femmina (song)

-During the contest, it was performed in English-Italian language, titled "L'amore è femmina (Out of Love)".
+At the contest, it was performed in a bilingual English–Italian version titled "L'amore è femmina (Out of Love)".

 Background and composition

 The song was originally written in English by Christian Rabb, Kristoffer Sjökvist, Frida Molander and Charlie Mason.
 A demo of the song was later sent to Zilli's manager, Fabrizio Giannini.
 After hearing the song, Zilli translated the lyrics in Italian and recorded it with the title "L'amore è femmina".
 The song was chosen as the sixth track of her second studio album, named after the song itself.

 Explaining the meaning of the song, Zilli claimed that the lyrics are written from the point of view of a woman telling her man that he should not expect anything from her if he acts "like a stupid".
 Zilli also stated that the song contains references to sensual love, specifying that she didn't intend to write a sort of new "Material Girl".